MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 1. An attendee can check in through email.

   > [!NOTE]
-  > The email checkin is for meetings with no Teams meeting link (no Teams chat attached to the meeting instance).
+  > The email check-in is for meetings with no Teams meeting link (no Teams chat attached to the meeting instance).

 ## Who is eligible to use Auto Release